© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa N of Oxey Wood is a scheduled monument protected by Historic England under reference 1006832.
 View the official record →

-I do not have reliable scholarly information in my training data specifically about the Roman villa N of Oxey Wood in Northamptonshire with sufficient detail to write an accurate description of its historical significance, physical character, or precise dating.
+Roman villa N of Oxey Wood is a Romano-British settlement site located in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006832.

 Roman villa N of Oxey Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006832.